MrRowey/MrRowey/README.md

 ---

 ### 👨‍💻 About Me:
-- 🔭 I'm a HND Computer Science Student
+- 🔭 I'm a HND Computer Science Graduate
+- I've Worked Voluntarily on an open-source project [@FAFoever](https://github.com/FAForever)
+- Once I've completed my degree in Computer science I will be looking in my free time to develop a platform to teach children aged 5-11 the world of computing/ programming as thier is a lack of tools out there that are either expected to invest in or are just a few materials which require a base knowledge.
+- I will be looking to Specialised in my 3rd Year of Uni in Web Development both Front and Backend.

 ---
 ### 🖥️ My Repositories :
+- [Portfolio](https://github.com/MrRowey/MrRowey.github.io) - This will be the home of my Static Portfolio Site using Github pages
+- [Patchnotes Site](https://github.com/MrRowey/patchnotesSite) - This is the Patchnotes site for [@FAForever](https://github.com/FAForever) as I've worked on it the past month and I'm now using this as a base template to test new technologies.

 ---
-### 🛠️ What Languages and Tools im Learning :
+### 🛠️ What Languages and Tools in Learning :

 <div align="center">
   <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"  title="CSS3" alt="CSS" width="40" height="40"/>&nbsp;